elhamng/CSV-Semantic-Converter/Readme-KnowledgeGraph.md

 Classes.
 Often, we can group nodes in a graph into classes—such as Event, City, and so on—with a type property.

+Why and How to Use Knowledge Graphs for Enterprise Analytics & AI

+1. Motivation

+Enterprise data is rarely simple.

+Even when data is stored in relational databases or CSV files, answering business questions often requires:

+understanding implicit business concepts

+combining data across many tables/files

+applying domain-specific rules

+handling time validity

+avoiding double counting

+Large Language Models (LLMs) struggle with this complexity when querying raw SQL schemas, because SQL schemas describe how data is stored, not what it means.

+why Knowledge Graphs (KGs) help,

+how they improve query correctness,

+and how they fit into modern data & AI architectures.

+2. The Core Problem with Enterprise SQL

+In enterprise environments:

+Schemas are large and normalized

+Table and column names are technical

+Business logic is spread across joins and filters

+Important concepts are implicit

+Example business question:

+“On a given date, how many unique clients per care profile receive care at a location, broken down by delivery form?”

+To answer this in SQL, you must know:

+which tables represent clients, profiles, locations

+how delivery forms are encoded (flags, codes, lookup tables)

+how time validity is modeled

+how to avoid double counting across joins

+This makes queries:

+long and fragile

+hard to validate

+difficult for LLMs to generate correctly.

+3. Knowledge Graphs as a Semantic Layer

+A Knowledge Graph introduces a semantic layer on top of existing data.

+Key idea

+Instead of querying tables, you query business concepts and relationships.

+A KG uses:

+RDF to represent facts as triples

+ontologies to define domain concepts

+SPARQL to query meaning, not storage

+4. From Relational Data to Knowledge Graph
+Step 1: Identify business concepts

+From tables or CSVs, extract concepts such as:

+Client

+Location

+Care Profile

+Care Process

+Care Indication

+Delivery Form

+Step 2: Make relationships explicit

+Instead of foreign keys, model:

+client receives care via process

+process occurs at location

+indication has care profile

+indication has delivery form

+6. Why SPARQL Is Easier Than SQL for Business Questions
+7.
+SQL mindset

+How are tables joined?

+Which columns encode this meaning?

+How do I avoid duplicates?

+SPARQL mindset

+Which facts must be true?

+How are concepts related?

+Which conditions apply?

+7. Results from Research (Why This Works)

+Research shows that:

+LLMs perform poorly on complex enterprise SQL schemas

+Accuracy drops to near zero for highly joined queries

+Introducing a Knowledge Graph triples accuracy

+Ontologies prevent hallucinations by constraining vocabulary

+Key insight:

+Context and semantics matter more than model size.